Jzcob/hockey/SECURITY.md

 4. Security Measures:

 We prioritize the security of our users' information.
-The information recorded by the bot is sent to a channel in my discord server that has 2FA on as well as all moderator actions being tracked, we employ industry-standard security measures to protect against unauthorized access, disclosure, or alteration of any potential data transmitted within the bot.
+The information recorded by the bot is sent to a channel in my discord server that only users that are developers of the bot and have Multi-Factor Authentication on as well as all moderator actions being tracked, we employ industry-standard security measures to protect against unauthorized access, disclosure, or alteration of any potential data transmitted within the bot.

 5. Third-Party Links: